CRAWFORD COUNTY FAIR

 Frames:

-WHAT IS ALLOWED: you can weld the top and bottom frame seams from the firewall forward.
+WHAT IS ALLOWED: You can weld the top and bottom frame seams from firewall forward.
 Pass may not be any larger than ½” wide.
-DO NOT reweld the upper or lower A-Arm brackets when welding the frame seams.
-Frame may be shortened but must be able to utilize the factory core support mount in factory location.
-K-members can be plated TOP side only 3/8” thick max.
+DO NOT reweld the upper or lower a-arm brackets when welding the frame seams.
+Frame may be shortened but must be able to utilize the factory core support mount in the factory location.
+Crossmembers can be plated TOP side only, 3/8” max.
 Plates may not extend up on the frame rails.
-Fresh cars are allowed 2, 4”x6”x1/4” plates.
-One plate per frame rail and it MUST be on the outside of the frame.
+You can have 2, 4x6x1/4” thick plates (one per frame rail) on a fresh truck and must have ½” gap between welds on plates and shock tubes.
+You cannot put leaf springs under a coil spring frame or coils under a leaf frame.
+Mini Trucks MUST BE on a MINI Frame.
+Body and frame must be Ford on Ford, Chevy on Chevy, and so on.

 Cage: